-So, this means I've managed to find a cobbler skilled enough that I trust with Prada and Topshop alike, and that I spend a lot of time talking to him.
-He loves to chat and our average conversation lasts about 45 minutes.
-He's fairly disappointed in me most of the time: Sometimes I don't bring my shoes before I wear them (bad behaviour strike #1); I have a penchant for coloured suede (apparently this is not conducive to a long shelf-life—strike #2); and, in his opinion, I'm a pretty frivolous fashion editor (strike #3).
-His take is that I should be investing in sensible black leather brogues; I beg to differ.
+This means I've managed to find a cobbler skilled enough that I trust with Prada and Topshop alike, and that I spend a lot of time talking to him.
+He loves to chat, and our average conversation lasts about 45 minutes.
+He's fairly disappointed in me most of the time, though.
+Sometimes I don't bring my shoes before I wear them (bad behaviour strike #1), I have a penchant for coloured suede (apparently, this is not conducive to a long shelf life—strike #2) and, in his opinion, I'm a pretty frivolous fashion editor (strike #3).
+His take is that I should be investing in sensible black leather brogues, but I beg to differ.

 Recently, upon taking in a couple of knackered pairs of Office kitten-heel slingbacks, I was amazed to see his enthusiasm.
 I voiced that I had considered chucking them out—at only around £60 a pop, I'd had quite a few seasons' out of them and thought their game was probably up.
 How wrong I was.
-My local shoe guru informed me that Office shoes are some of the very best on the high street: well-made and well-balanced, and often with lined in leather (you don't know how rare that is at this price point), you can start to see why he'd say so.
-They were worth fixing, and I believe him.
+My local shoe guru informed me that Office shoes (also worn by many British celebs including Holly Willoughby) are some of the very best on the high street, as they're well-made and often are lined with leather (you don't know how rare that is at this price point).
+Now do you see why he recommends them?
+That's right—my cobbler said they were worth fixing, and I believe him.

-To celebrate my old shoes' new lease of life—and a start to a potentially fruitful footwear relationship for you—here are the new styles I'd buy in Office today!
+To celebrate my old shoes' new lease of life—and a start to a potentially fruitful footwear relationship for you—here are the new styles I'd buy from Office today…